chibisnorlax/acnhbeginners/walkthrough/day 1.md

 # Syncing to real-time
 - After you have fallen asleep, the game syncs to your timezone.
 Make sure you have set the correct time on your Switch settings.
   - Home menu > System Settings (gear icon at the bottom of your screen) > System > Date and Time
 - Upon waking up, Tom Nook will be at your tent waiting for you.
 He will then hand you your very own **NookPhone**!
-To open your NookPhone, press "ZL".
+To open your NookPhone, press <span class="icon-ZL"></span>.
 Additionally, he will mention your **itemized bill**.
 This is your very first loan (of many) that you will have to pay back to [upgrade your house](https://chibisnorlax.github.io/acnhfaq/unlocks/#house-unlocks).
   - The very first loan is paid off in Nook Miles, but every loan after that will be paid back in bells.

 ## DIYs, buying from Timmy, tools and more!